 Enhancement planting is undertaken to improve and maintain ecological values of riparian and in-stream habitats, where a variety of species (predominantly natives) are planted among the existing flood-protection vegetation.
-This activity is often undertaken in conjunction with construction and maintenance of flood-protection structures.
-Enhancement planting is particularly encouraged in Significant Natural Areas.
+This activity is often undertaken in conjunction with construction and maintenance of flood-protection structures, and also standalone.

 Typically, enhancement planting requires preparation of the worksite by removal of existing weed and grass cover and minor earthworks/landscaping.
 Preparation is followed by site planting and a maintenance period to help with successful plant establishment.

 Make sure that plants listed in the Biosecurity NZ Unwanted Organisms Register are not used for enhancement planting projects.